-MANILA, Philippines – In the past year, several cases and complaints have been lodged against opposition Senator Antonio Trillanes IV – one of President Rodrigo Duterte's harshest critics.
+MANILA, Philippines (UPDATED) – Several cases and complaints have been lodged against opposition Senator Antonio Trillanes IV – one of President Rodrigo Duterte’s harshest critics.

-Trillanes was in the limelight again this week after his amnesty was revoked through Presidential Proclamation No 572, on the grounds that it was "void from the start" because he did not comply with the "minimum requirements to qualify under the amnesty proclamation."
+The Duterte government tried to jail Trillanes in September 2018 by revoking his 8-year-old amnesty and ordering his arrest.
+On the basis of Duterte’s Presidential Proclamation No 572, the government said the amnesty was “void from the start” because he did not comply with the “minimum requirements to qualify under the amnesty proclamation.”

 November 16, 2017: Sedition, proposal to commit coup d’etat, graft